Albert has scared the shit out of dozens of people over the years.

-He’s originally from London, but he’s classic Scottish from the top of his thick, tousled hair to his argyle socks.
+He’s originally from London, but he’s classic Scottish from the top of his thick, tousled hair down to his argyle socks.

-Always in Glen Plaid and corduroy.
+Always in glen plaid and corduroy.

 He’s of average height, a gray-haired gentleman, with a full beard – both of which hint of their ginger youth.

-In the pocket of his kinsmen’s plaid jacket, for as long as we’ve known him, Albert’s always carried his pipe.
+In the pocket of his kinsmen’s plaid jacket, for as long as we’ve known him, Albert has always carried his pipe.
 Right beside this, he used to keep a battered, old tin of Prince Albert (his namesake) tobacco.
 He still has his pipe, but years ago, some sibling borrowed the rusty, bright red tin – likely to store their weed- and never returned it to the old man.

 Albert never said a word.